simoninireland/introduction-to-epidemics/src/progress.md

 cases per primary.
 The use of averaging (and indeed other summary statistics) is essential when trying to get the "big picture" of an epidemic.
-But it means that the value of $\mathcal{R}$ reported depends not just on the disease but on the population being averaged over.
+But it means that the value of $\mathcal{R}$ reported depends not just on the disease but on the population being {index}`averaged <averaging>` over.

 To see what this might mean, consider a country consisting of one city surrounded by a collection of small villages &ndash; London in the Middle Ages might be a good example.
 Suppose the disease breaks out ferociously in the city but, because they are separated and take precautions, the villages see a much sparser rate of infection.
-If we were to take the net case reproduction rate *averaged over the city* we'd capture all the ferocity of the epidemic's spread.
-But if we calculated the rate *over the whole country*, we'd see a far milder epidemic.
+If we were to compute the net case reproduction rate *averaged over the city* we'd capture all the ferocity of the epidemic's spread.
+But if we compute the rate *over the whole country*, we'd see a far milder epidemic.
 Because the same disease is spreading in different circumstances, averaging may be misleading &ndash; too mild for the city, but too large for the countryside. **When interpreting an